-Filled with towering, bejeweled skyscrapers and dotted by welcoming commercial spaces and delicious restaurants, the history, richness and walkability of the area make living in River North worth considering.
+Living in River North means experiencing towering, bejeweled skyscrapers dotted with welcoming commercial spaces and fantastic restaurants.
+The history, richness and walkability of the area make living in River North exceptional.

 In a city renowned for its architecture, River North real estate does not disappoint.
 The area boasts many of Chicago’s iconic landmarks.